Goal Zero Boulder 100 Briefcase Review

-The Boulder 100 Briefcase is one of the most innovative products in Goal Zero’s catalog of solar products.
+The Boulder 100 Briefcase is one of the most innovative products in Goal Zero’s catalog.
 Essentially a set of two panels joined by hinges to form a foldable briefcase-like structure, it is perfect for those who want 100W power but not a large 40×26 inch panel.
 The two 50W panels are electrically connected in parallel, serving 100W power to recharge any 12V battery pack.

-The panels are constructed from high efficiency monocrystalline cells sandwiched in tempered glass and a light aluminum frame.
+The panels are constructed from high efficiency monocrystalline cells sandwiched in tempered glass and a light frame.
 The kickstands make mounting at any angle quick and easy.
-The L-shaped corner guards on all corners are a welcome feature.
+The L-shaped corner guards are a welcome feature.
 The implications of these features are discussed further in this Goal Zero Boulder 100 Briefcase Review.
 All in all, the Boulder 100 Briefcase is a perfect camping companion to buy if compact size and decent power are your requirements.
 For a more powerful version of this product, the Goal Zero Boulder 200 briefcase is a great option

 Similar to other panels of the Boulder series, the Briefcase is also compatible with all of Goal Zero’s energy storage products such as the Yeti 150 or Yeti 400, among others.
 The charging time varies with the battery capacity.
 Ideally, being a set of parallel-connected panels with 14-22V output, it can go with any 12V battery unit.
 The catch, however, is the single pin output of the set.
 This means an adapter will be required for products other than Goal Zero’s.